reddit/achilles-sdk/docs/sdk-claim-claimed-reconcilers.md

 The `achilles-sdk` in addition to the base [FSM reconciler]({{< ref "dev/sdk/sdk-fsm-reconciler" >}}) also provides a claim/claimed reconciler pattern.
 This pattern uses the same FSM semantics from a developer perspective.
 This pattern is built around two types of resources:
 1. **Claim**: A claim resource is created by an end user or client claiming access to a resource.
-An example of this type of resource is [`RedisClusterClaim`](https://github.snooguts.net/reddit/achilles-redis-controllers/blob/main/api/storage/v1alpha1/redisclusterclaim_type.go) which claims access to a `RedisCluster` instance.
 2. **Claimed**: A claimed resource captures the actual instance of given object.
-An example of this type of resource is [`RedisCluster`](https://github.snooguts.net/reddit/achilles-redis-controllers/blob/main/api/storage/v1alpha1/rediscluster_type.go) which captures the actual resources running in AWS.

 **The `claim` object is namespaced whereas the `claimed` object is cluster-scoped**.